intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 deployed that they are encountered by new implementations with high probability.
 This could depend on multiple implementations deploying strict checks.

+Interoperability problems also need to be made known to those in a position to address them.
+In particular, systems with human operators, such as user-facing clients, are ideally suited to surfacing errors.
+Other systems might need to use less direct means of making errors known.

 This does not mean that intolerance of errors in early deployments of protocols has the effect of preventing interoperability.
 On the contrary, when existing implementations follow clearly-specified error handling, new implementations or